By Lily Chen, Jeffrey Heng and Nolan Talley, Co-News Editor, Co-Opinion Editor and Staff Reporter

 ’Stoga spirit: Juniors Lucy Weber, Lexi Lenehan and Maggie Neary wear Eagles jerseys on Feb.
 7. The week before the Super Bowl was a Spirit Week with different themes each day.
 (Nolan Talley / The SPOKE)Fly Eagles Fly: Music teacher Christopher Nation and Wind Ensemble perform the Eagles’ fight song on Feb.
 7. They performed around the school during eighth period.
 (Jeffrey Heng / The SPOKE)Pregame hype: Student Council members pose for a picture wearing Eagles-themed outfits.
 Throughout the season, Student Council held various Eagles-themed Spirit Days.Marching in support: Junior Josh Jacob (left) and sophomore Jack Lutz (right) perform with Wind Ensemble during eighth period on Feb.
 7. At the end of the day the Eagles’ fight song played on the announcement system.
 (Nolan Talley / The SPOKE)

-Lily Chen is a junior and the Co-News Editor of The Spoke.
-Last year, she served as the Design Editor.
+Lily Chen is a junior and the Co-Editor-in-Chief of The Spoke.
+Last year, she served as the Co-News Editor.
 She enjoys covering local government, education and sports-related stories, and has a passion for photography.
 Outside of the newsroom, she is an avid reader of classics and likes scrapbooking.

-Nolan Talley is a freshman and a Staff Reporter for The Spoke.
-He likes to write about sports and stories within the T/E community.
+Nolan Talley is a freshman and the webmaster for The Spoke.
+He likes to write about news within the T/E community.
+As webmaster, Nolan manages all web content on Spoke.news.
 Outside of The Spoke, Nolan enjoys playing baseball, watching sports and programming.